This may be the shortest post in my series on Matt. 24-25, Luke 17 and 21, and Mark 13.

 |32 “But concerning that day or hour—no one knows, neither the angels of heaven nor the Son, except the Father.
 33 Watch!
 Stay alert!
 For you do not know when the time is.
 34 It is like man away on a journey who had left his house and given to his servants, each one, authority for his task and commanded the doorkeeper that he keep awake.
 35 Keep awake therefore!
 For you do not know when the master of the house is coming, whether in the evening, or in the middle of the night or at the crowing of the rooster or in the morning, 36 so that when he comes he does not find you sleeping.
 37 But what I tell you I tell everyone: Keep awake!”||36 But concerning that Day and hour, no one knows, neither the angels in heaven nor the Son, except the Father alone.

-40 Then two men shall be in the field, and one shall be taken and one left.
-41 Two women shall be grinding grain at the mill, and one shall be taken and one left.
+40 Then two men will be in the field, and one will be taken and one left.
+41 Two women will be grinding grain at the mill, and one will be taken and one left.
 42 Watch therefore because you don’t know which day your Lord comes.
 43 But this you do know that if the head of household knew at which watch the thief was coming, he would have watched and not permitted his house to be broken into.
 44 For this reason, you also be prepared because at the hour you don’t expect, the son of Man is coming.

 So in both passages, Jesus does not know the day or the hour.
 In contrast, Mark 13:5-31 had laid out all sorts of time markers for the destruction of the temple.
 Here they are: